johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Creating a good explanation is hard not because of what anyone has decided but because there is an objective reality that does not meet anyone's prior expectations.

-- Once legacy of empiricism that continues to cause confusion and bad philosophy is the idea that it is possible to split a scientific theory into predictive rules of thumb and assertions about reality (or "interpretations") on the other.
+- One legacy of empiricism that continues to cause confusion and bad philosophy is the idea that it is possible to split a scientific theory into predictive rules of thumb and assertions about reality (or "interpretations") on the other.
 This doesn't make sense as with out an explanation it is impossible to know when and where the rule of thumb applies.

+#UnpopularTruth

 - All scientific measurements use chains of proxies, each link in the chain is an additional potential source of error.
 We can avoid fooling ourselves only by criticizing each step in chain, which is only possible if there is an explanatory theory behind each proxy.
 One can claim to have measured something only when there is an explanatory theory of how and why the measurement procedure should reveal its value and with what accuracy.